Stay up to date.

 With over 20% (and growing) of Americans speaking a language other than English at home, strong and unified language support is more important than ever to keeping all patients satisfied.
 By equipping providers with the right tools and resources to serve their limited-English speaking patients, they'll be better prepared to extend the same quality of care to everyone – improving outcomes, increasing patient satisfaction scores, and raising your bottom line.

 At GLOBO, we’re journeying toward a future where everyone has the same experience no matter what language they speak.
-With GLOBO, Telephone Interpreting, Email & Chat Translation, Document Translation and more live in one place.
+With GLOBO, Telephone Interpreting, On-Demand Text Translation, Video Interpreting and more live in one place.
 Gain unprecedented visibility into usage and trends.
-Communicate in over 250 languages.
+Communicate in over 350 languages.
 Join the revolution and provide better experiences (for everyone).

 Looking for a partner to increase access?